Due to the current situation, we also offer telephone or video consultation. Take advantage of this offer in these difficult times.

 The early years of adulthood are particularly subject to changes and developmental demands which can be accompanied by crisis-laden changes.
 Periods of strong insecurity and stagnation are not uncommon at this time.
 What is particularly important to do, when going through such a phase, is to seek help as soon as you realize that you are no longer able to manage things on your own, so as to avoid an entrenchment of the problem.
 Crises or unresolved inner conflicts can be so all-consuming that they can strongly hinder your aptitude to concentrate and take in information, thereby compromising your ability to study.
 Even students who have previously been academically successful can be confronted with such problems.
 The most often cited reasons why students come to our offices are the following: disruption at work, apprehension facing exams, depression, anxiety, doubts relating to self-esteem, difficulty communicating with others, conflicts in personal relationships.
 According to our latest census figures of German student unions, 14% of students indicated having used psychotherapy counselling because of mental health problems.

 No problem is too minor or too insignificant to be discussed.
 Counselling can help you find your own solutions to your problems.

 The first four talks are free of charge.
 Every additional appointment will cost you 8 Euros.

-Waiting time is usually between one and two weeks.
+Waiting time is usually between one and two weeks (in pandemic times, unfortunately, the waiting time is extended).
 If you don’t have an appointment and you urgently need to speak to us, you have the possibility of dropping in on us on Wednesdays between 1 and 2 p.m. for a short 10-minute talk.

 The therapeutic team is working according to both psychoanalytic and cognitive-behavioural orientation.